Frances Tracy, the catholic, female owner of the

 According to Madden, a large memorial to

-Francis Higgins was erected in Kilbarrack Churchyard on which is listed his
+Francis Higgins was erected in Kilbarrack Churchyard

-charitable donations.
-His name had been vandalized but the following is of
+on which is listed his charitable donations.
+His name had been vandalized but

 “…’S, Esquire,